 Searching For Breweries In Guelph?
-Here Are Some Great Breweries To Visit!
+Here Are Some Great Ones To Visit!

-We’ve only been to one brewery but our local Guelph connection, Cam, has visited most of them (and enjoyed the beer around town) so we’ve once again tapped into his knowledge.
+We’ve only been to one brewery but our local Guelph connection, Cam, has visited most of them (and enjoyed all their beer around town) so we’ve once again tapped into his knowledge.

 Brothers Brewing Company